Barrington Tops National Park: Flora

 The ecology of the national park varies from subtropical rainforests in the gullies to subalpine and alpine regions on the mountain peaks.
 Snow usually falls on the mountain peaks every year and occasionally snows enough to close roads.
 Rainfall can exceed 1500 mm per annum.

 A large variety of plants and animals reside in the park and the steepness of the terrain ensures that they are not disturbed by humans.
-Plant life includes a large variety of eucalypt trees including Snow Gums, subtropical and temperate rainforest trees like Antarctic beech, tree ferns, a large variety of mosses and ferns and a wide range of edible plants such as the native raspberry, the native cherry and the lilli pilli.
+Plant life includes a large variety of eucalypt trees including snow gums, subtropical and temperate rainforest trees like Antarctic beech, tree ferns, a large variety of mosses and ferns and a wide range of edible plants such as the native raspberry, the native cherry and the lilli pilli.

 Fauna

 The remoteness and inaccessibility of a large part of the park has allowed some of the more sensitive animals to remain largely undisturbed.
 A large number of fauna have been catalogued in the park.
 Some of the more common animals include: barking and sooty owls, eastern grey kangaroos, frogs, pademelons, cockatoos, rosellas, kookaburras, bats and echidnas.
 It supports a globally important population of rufous scrub-birds, as well as flame robins, pale-yellow robins, paradise riflebirds, green catbirds, regent bowerbirds and Australian logrunners.

 Animals such as quolls, native rodents and platypus are reclusive, but may be seen.
-Not all of the animals in the park are desirable; introduced species such as feral horses, deer, feral dogs feral pigs, feral goats, foxes, and feral cats are planned to be removed.
+Not all of the animals in the park are desirable; introduced species such as feral horses, deer, feral pigs, feral goats, foxes, and feral cats are planned to be removed.